ineffablelucky/Django-Registration-Login/readme.md

 User can upload the images and they have one click-option to select the images which they want to show to the people in their friends list.

+I used a YouTube Tutorial, to learn how to create urls.py file for each django app in my project.
+In this way, i can easily between apps urls during debugging and development.
+Earlier i just used one main urls.py file.

 This project is only half done and right now only below mentioned features work:
 1. Registration of new user
 2. Login/Logout